Manny Delcarmen: Seattle Mariners

 On February 10, 2011, Delcarmen signed a minor league contract with the Seattle Mariners.
-He was released on June 1.
+In 18 appearances for the Triple-A Tacoma Rainiers, he posted a 2-2 record and 5.14 ERA with 23 strikeouts across 28 innings of work.
+Delcarmen was released by the Mariners organization on May 31.

 Texas Rangers

-Delcarmen signed a minor league contract with the Texas Rangers on June 2, 2011.
+On June 2, 2011, Delcarmen signed a minor league contract with the Texas Rangers.
 He was assigned to the Triple-A Round Rock Express.
 Delcarmen was released on July 13, after making eight appearances for the Express, posting a 6.75 ERA.

 New York Yankees

-The New York Yankees signed Delcarmen to a minor league contract on January 30, 2012.
+On January 27, 2012, Delcarmen signed a minor league contract with the New York Yankees.
 He also received an invitation to spring training.
-He spent the 2012 season with the Triple-A Scranton/Wilkes-Barre Yankees.
+Delcarmen spent the 2012 season with the Triple-A Scranton/Wilkes-Barre Yankees.
+He elected free agency after the season on November 2.

 Baltimore Orioles

-The Baltimore Orioles signed Delcarmen to a minor league contract on January 30, 2013.
+On January 28, 2013, Delcarmen signed a minor league contract with the Baltimore Orioles.
 During the 2013 season, he appeared in 48 games for the Triple-A Norfolk Tides, compiling a 3–3 record with 2.83 ERA.
+He became a free agent following the season on November 4.

 Washington Nationals

 On December 2, 2013, Delcarmen signed a minor league contract, with an invitation to spring training, with the Washington Nationals.
 During the 2014 and 2015 seasons, he pitched for the Triple-A Syracuse Chiefs.
-He was released on June 7, 2015.
+Delcarmen was released by the Nationals organization on June 7, 2015.

+Diablos Rojos del México

+On July 2, 2015, Delcarmen signed with the Diablos Rojos del México of the Mexican League.
+In 15 appearances for México, he compiled a 1-0 record and 3.06 ERA with 13 strikeouts across 17 2/3 innings pitched.
+Delcarmen was released by the Diablos on February 2, 2016.

+Saraperos de Saltillo

+On April 1, 2016, Delcarmen signed with the Saraperos de Saltillo of the Mexican League.
+In 2 games for Saltillo, he posted a 1-0 record and 4.50 ERA with no strikeouts and 1 save across 2 innings of relief.
+Delcarmen was released by the Saraperos on April 7.

+Bridgeport Bluefish

+On April 4, 2017, Delcarmen signed with the Bridgeport Bluefish of the independent Atlantic League of Professional Baseball.
+In 59 games for the Bluefish, he registered a 3-2 record and 4.40 ERA with 54 strikeouts and 9 saves over 57 1/3 innings of relief.

+New Britain Bees

+On November 1, 2017, Delcarmen was selected by the New Britain Bees in a dispersal draft of Bridgeport players.
+On March 20, 2018, he officially signed with the team.
+Delcarmen officially retired from professional baseball after pitching in a game for the Bees on May 31.
+He announced that he would be pursuing an opportunity as a studio analyst for the Boston Red Sox.
+Delcarmen appeared in 12 games for the Bees, struggling to a 6.75 ERA with 7 strikeouts across 10 2/3 innings pitched.